thewca/wca-regulations/wca-regulations_2012.md

   - 8a1) Be approved by the WCA Board.
   - 8a2) Follow the WCA Regulations.
   - 8a3) Have a designated WCA Delegate (appointed by WCA Board) in attendance.
-  - 8a4) Be announced on the WCA website at least two weeks before the start of the competition.
+  - 8a4) Be announced on the WCA website at least two weeks before the beginning of the competition.
   - 8a6) Be publicly accessible.
   - 8a7) Use the authentic Speed Stacks Stackmat timer (Generation 2 or Pro) for time measurement.
   - 8a8) Be open, by default, to all who wish to compete.
 Restrictions must be approved by the WCA Board and clearly stated on the competition website when the competition is announced.